j-o-e-d-o-e/vehicle_counter/README.md

 ### Process the frame
 - Convert original frame to grayscale and remove noise
 - Create an average frame, which is basically the static background.
-Each new frame influences this average frame to a certain extent
+Each new frame influences this average frame to some extent
 - Compute the difference between the average and current frame to get the foreground
 - Apply a threshold to this difference frame to get clean shapes of the moving objects in the foreground